 Lower and Upper Knife Portage or Upper Knife Handling Place: Thomas Lowe : “Got to Trout Falls after breakfast, and made a portage of the boats and cargoes at that place.
 Made portages likewise at the Lower and Upper Knife Handling Places, and encamped at the head of the latter.
 On account of the low state of the water, had also to take the pieces out at a rapid a short distance above the Trout Falls.”

-Oxford House, on Holey Lake, now Oxford Lake.
+Oxford House, on Holey Lake, now Oxford Lake on the Hayes River.
 Thomas Lowe : “Reached Oxford House before noon, and only stopped there to take a supply of Pemican and Flour for the boats’ crews, as there was a fine breeze blowing.”

 Many of the places mentioned in John Charles’ 1849 journal remain unidentified by me, but this is history, and you can’t know everything.
 But putting all these journals together has helped me to place the many portages and rapids along the Hayes River, which makes writing my story easier.
 As a writer I have learned that I will only use small pieces of the information I have collected.
 Much will be omitted, as backstory.
 But it makes me a more confident writer, to know that I have confirmed, as far as is possible, all that I am writing about.